musty-ess/AI-PageRank-Web-Ranking/README.md

   Simulates `n` samples of the random surfer to estimate the PageRank of each page.
 The first sample is chosen randomly from the corpus, and subsequent samples are chosen based on the transition model.

 - **`iterate_pagerank(corpus, damping_factor)`**:
   Iteratively computes the PageRank of each page using the recursive PageRank formula.
-The computation repeats until the difference between the PageRank values from one iteration to the next is less than 0.001 for all pages.# AI-PageRank-Web-Ranking
+The computation repeats until the difference between the PageRank values from one iteration to the next is less than 0.001 for all pages.